Tricky1702/JaguarCompany/tags/1.6.2/jaguar_company_readme.txt

 Install
 -------
-After unzipping, move or copy the folder, "jaguar_company_1.7.oxp", into your AddOns directory.
+After unzipping, move or copy the folder, "jaguar_company_1.6.2.oxp", into your AddOns directory.

 Uninstall
 ---------
-Delete the directory, "jaguar_company_1.7.oxp", from your AddOns directory.
+Delete the directory, "jaguar_company_1.6.2.oxp", from your AddOns directory.

 Version History
 ---------------
-v1.7 (2012-07-21)
-    Simplified the intercept AI.
-    Heavily commented the scripts and AIs.
-    Stray comma in pirate-victim-roles.plist removed.
-    Used Obj2DatTexNorm.py on the models and preserved the material names.
-    Modified the shipdata to use the material names.
-    Relaxed distance code to cope with battalion sized groups.
-(64 ships tested) v1.6.2 (2012-07-14)
+v1.6.2 (2012-07-14)
     Bug fix for the ship script.
     Bug fix to the waypoint AI.
 Never exited the stock AI.